AlexanderSWilliams/Anti-IP-License/README.md

 **Copyleft**

-Covered works may only be licensed under this License.
+Derivative works may only be licensed under this License.

-**Public Covered Work**
+**Public Derivative Work**

-Public Covered Works may only be assigned to someone that has publicly licensed IP under this License.
-If you own a Public Covered Work, you must either assign the work to someone that has publicly licensed IP under this License or grant everyone rights to the work under this License.
+Public Derivative Works may only be assigned to someone that has publicly licensed IP under this License.
+If you own a Public Derivative Work, you must either assign the work to someone that has publicly licensed IP under this License or grant everyone rights to the work under this License.

 **Notice**